otusa/GearscoreLite-WarmaneOnyxiaTBC/README.md

 All credits go to **xarthasskrillexx & Mirrikat45**.
-I've only changed one line in the code to make the add-on compatible with the 3.3.5 client.
+I've only changed one line in the code to make it compatible with the 3.3.5 client.

 (rename the folder to "GearscoreLite" in Interface/Addons)